iolla-net/Fitrgrid/README.md

 ![fitrgrid logo](https://github.com/wachilt/Fitrgrid/blob/master/images/icons/retina.png)

-## Mobile / small screen first responsive grid
+## Small screen first flexbox grid

 Fitrgrid is a fork of [fitgrd](https://github.com/jayalai/fitgrd) - the lightweight responsive grid by Jan Müller, and inherits all features of the original.